 - You are 21 years of age or older;

 - You are not prohibited from possessing a firearm under Nevada or federal law; and

-- You have documentation of successful completion of a firearm safety course from a law enforcement agency, college, university or national organization that certifies instructors in firearm safety or another program approved a Nevada sheriff.
+- You have documentation of successful completion of a firearm safety course from a local law enforcement agency, college, university or national organization that certifies instructors in firearm safety or another program approved a Nevada sheriff.